mantidproject/mantid/docs/source/release/v4.2.0/mantidworkbench.rst

 - Fixes an issue where choosing to not overwrite an existing project when attempting to save upon closing would cause Workbench to close without saving.
 - Fit results on normalised plots are now also normalised to match the plot.
 - A crash in the Fit Browser when the default peak was not a registered peak type has been fixed.
+- Fixes an issue in the Slice Viewer where changing the colormap, min value, or max value via the figure options would not update the scale.

 :ref:`Release 4.2.0 <v4.2.0>`